 Chickpeas, otherwise known as the garbanzo bean, are a superb source of fibre, folate, and manganese.
 They also hold a significant amount of protein, iron, magnesium, and phosphorus that help with digestion, muscle and nerve function, and maintenance of cells and tissues.
 Other beans to consider as an older adult are pinto beans, red beans, black beans, and kidney beans.

 While you might be surprised to find chocolate on this list, dark chocolate in small amounts can be good for you.
 Dark chocolate can boost heart health and the immune system.
 It has also been said to reduce blood pressure and decrease the chance of strokes and heart attacks.
 A taste in the afternoon or evening might even improve sleep quality.

 Before starting a new diet, or if you have further questions about nutrition, we encourage you to speak with your doctor.

 At Seasons, we know food plays a significant role in how our residents feel about living with us, so they must enjoy the meals we prepare for them.
 To achieve this, we hire skilled chefs who love food as much as our residents do.
 Our dining services teams know what it takes to ensure meals are healthy and well-balanced without compromising taste and presentation.

-This month, on Seasons Speaks – A Virtual Services, join Carol Donovan, Registered Dietitian and President of Seasons Care Dietitian Network, to learn more about “Good Food for a Good Mood.”
-Carol can help you know how to make good food choices and get pleasure and enjoyment at mealtimes.
-She will share with you some tips for healthy eating as we age and information about the commitment Seasons Retirements Communities has made to offer you a variety of delicious, well-balanced, and healthy food choices.
+To learn more, we encourage you to watch one of our latest webinars.
+Carol Donovan, a Registered Dietitian and President of Seasons Care Dietitian Network, shares tips for healthy eating as we age and information about the commitment Seasons Retirements Communities has made to offer various delicious, well-balanced, and healthy food choices.